frankmullenger/silverstripe-orientdb-poc/app/docs/en/20-OrientDB-Notes.md

 Database users are entered in the OUsers table and need roles created for them to give them permissions on particular databases.

+__Note:__ Important not to clear the Ouser and OIdentity tables as they are used to manage database users.

 __Note:__ Best to leave the users in the XML config file as they are used by OrientDB.

 OrientDB has record level security that can be used to restrict access to records - could map to SilverStripe Members and roles perhaps.